Nimmo was named MVP of the 2010 Under Armour All-American Game at Wrigley Field.

 Scouting director Chad MacDonald called the well-spoken and glib Nimmo an “impact player, impact person.”

 DePodesta said Nimmo ranked No. 1 in his graduating class.
 (Insert joke here about how many actually are in the graduating class.)

 “This is a really well-grounded and well-rounded individual,” DePodesta said.
 “It’s certainly had an impact on our decision-making.”

 Nimmo oozed confidence, but displayed not a trace of cockiness, during a conference call with New York writers.

 “I’m not going to lie to you, at The Tournament of Stars, that was basically the first time I had seen 90 mph consistently,” Nimmo said, referring to the North Carolina showcase that his coach sneaked him into. “… It didn’t overwhelm me.

 “I faced great pitchers, All-Americans, in the Under Armour All-American Game [at Wrigley Field] and I never felt overwhelmed by it.
 I always felt like my hands were quick enough.
 I have a picture here at home that my dad printed off.
 It’s actually me breaking a bat, but it’s on a 97 mph fastball, and it’s off the end on an inside pitch.
 It’s reassures myself that my hands are quick enough to get to the inside pitch on a 97 mph fastball, and I’m not even as strong as I’m going to be.
 I have a lot of confidence in myself.”

-Nimmo received a call from Wright on Monday night.
+Nimmo received a call from Wright after the draft.